-In the annals of western outlawry, certain names have been etched into the American psyche – names such as Jesse and Frank James, the Younger Brothers, Billy the Kid, Black Bart and Sam Bass, just to name a few.
+In the annals of western outlawry, certain names have been etched into the American psyche – names such as Jesse and Frank James, the Younger Brothers, Billy the Kid, Black Bart, and Sam Bass, to name a few.
 For the most part, their villainous exploits took place in parts of the country far remote from rural North Dakota.
-The closest any of them got to North Dakota was the James Gangs ill-fated attempt at robbing the bank in Northfield, Minnesota and the Bass gangs robbing of seven stagecoaches in the Black Hills of South Dakota.
-Still, the effect of one outlaw’s exploits rippled to the tiny town of Pembina, Dakota Territory in 1878.
+The closest any of them got to North Dakota was the James Gangs’ ill-fated attempt at robbing the bank in Northfield, Minnesota and the Bass gangs robbing seven stagecoaches in the Black Hills of South Dakota.
+Still, the effect of one outlaw’s exploits rippled to the tiny town of Pembina, Dakota Territory, in 1878.

-Sam Bass was a young Texas outlaw who headquartered himself in Denton, Texas.
-Teamed up with the outlaw Joel Collins and four others, the Bass gang staged the largest train robbery in U.S. history (at the time) when they held up the Union Pacific railroad at a tiny watering hole called Big Springs, Nebraska on the evening of September 18, 1877.
-Although Bass was considered the leader of the gang, law enforcement claimed Joel Collins was the brains of the outfit.
-The gang rode into the stopover, made hostages of the station master and several others in the vicinity, cut the telegraph lines and waited.
-When the train pulled in for water, one gang member swung himself into the cab of the locomotive and took the engineer and fireman hostage while the others headed for the baggage car.
+Sam Bass was a young Texas outlaw headquartered in Denton, Texas.
+Teamed up with the outlaw Joel Collins and four others, the Bass gang staged the largest train robbery in U.S. history (at the time) when they held up the Union Pacific Railroad at a tiny watering hole called Big Springs, Nebraska, on the evening of September 18, 1877.
+Although Bass was considered the gang leader, law enforcement claimed Joel Collins was the brains of the outfit.
+The gang rode into the stopover, made hostages of the station master and several others in the vicinity, cut the telegraph lines, and waited.
+When the train pulled in for water, one gang member swung into the locomotive’s cab and took the engineer and fireman hostage while the others headed for the baggage car.

 When they rode off into the night, the gang had relieved the railroad of $60,000 in freshly minted 1877 twenty-dollar gold pieces.
 Dividing up the treasure, each man had 500 gold coins in his possession – about 35 pounds of gold per gang member.
 The group split into three groups of two men, each heading in a different direction.
-Word spread fast about the robbery and law enforcement swooped in on the area.
+Word spread fast about the robbery, and law enforcement swooped in on the area.
 One of the gang members disappeared and was never heard of again (many assumed he had gone to Canada).
 Joel Collins and his partner didn’t fare as well, being intercepted by a posse within days.
-After a brief shoot-out, both outlaws were dead and $20,000 of the gold coins were recovered.
+Both outlaws were dead after a brief shoot-out, and $20,000 of the gold coins were recovered.

 Bass’ downfall came at the hands of a spy that infiltrated the gang – and by gang member Jim Murphy who betrayed him in exchange for having charges dropped against himself and his father.
-The fatal day came when the gang rode into Round Rock, Texas intent on robbing the local bank.
+The fatal day came when the gang rode into Round Rock, Texas, to rob the local bank.
 Laying in wait were the Texas Rangers and local law enforcement.
-In a brief bloody shootout, one deputy sheriff was killed as was one of the outlaws.
-Bass himself was wounded but managed to clamber onto to his horse and ride away.
-The trailing posse found him the next day, lying under a tree, still alive but mortally wounded.
-Death came to Sam Bass July 21, 1878 – it was his 27th birthday.
+In a brief, bloody shoot-out, one deputy sheriff was killed, as was one of the outlaws.
+Bass himself was wounded but managed to clamber onto his horse and ride away.
+The trailing posse found him lying under a tree the next day, still alive but mortally wounded.
+Death came to Sam Bass on July 21, 1878 – it was his 27th birthday.

-Of the participants in the April 10th train robbery at Mesquite, Texas, six of the eight robbers had either been killed or were in prison by the time of Bass’ death.
-The robbery had netted each of the bandits the paltry sum of $23 each!
+Of the participants in the April 10 train robbery at Mesquite, Texas, six of the eight robbers had either been killed or were in prison by the time of Bass’ death.
+The robbery had netted each bandit a paltry sum of $23 each!
 One of the gang – William Collins, was arrested days after the robbery and taken to Austin to stand trial.
-He was moved to the jail in Dallas in June where a family friend posted a $15,000 bond to secure his appearance in court—a date he did not intend to keep.
+In June, he was moved to the jail in Dallas, where a family friend posted a $15,000 bond to secure his appearance in court—a date he did not intend to keep.

-Appointed as a deputy U.S. marshal in 1872, 38-year old William Anderson was determined to bring Collins in.
+Appointed as a deputy U.S. marshal in 1872, 38-year-old William Anderson was determined to bring Collins in.
 Arriving in Pembina, Anderson first sought out local deputy U.S. marshal Judson LaMoure and Pembina county sheriff Charlie Brown (Brown served from 1876 to 1884), asking their assistance in capturing Bill Collins, a.k.a.
 William Gale.
-It would be easier to make the arrest, Anderson said, if LaMoure and Brown went without him as he was “personally known” by Collins.
+Anderson said it would be easier to make the arrest if LaMoure and Brown went without him as he was “personally known” by Collins.
 With the information that Collins was tending bar in White’s Saloon, the two lawmen ventured to the boundary to make the collar.
-Bellying up to the bar, both men ordered drinks, hoping to catch Collins off guard in order to get the drop on him.
-It had been noted earlier that Collins had a habit of always taking the “gunfighters seat”, never turning his back to a door or window.
-Both LaMoure and Brown tried to get Collins to compromise his position but when their attempts failed, they left without their man.
+Both men, bellying up to the bar, ordered drinks, hoping to catch Collins off guard to get the drop on him.
+It had been noted earlier that Collins had a habit of always taking the “gunfighters seat,” never turning his back to a door or window.
+Both LaMoure and Brown tried to get Collins to compromise his position, but they left without their man when their attempts failed.
 Collins was apparently aware Anderson was in town and looking for him as he is supposed to have told Sheriff Brown he expected to “have it out” with the Texas lawman.